Wes Welker: Patriots career summary

 After joining the Patriots, Welker caught more passes than any player in the league during the 2007–2012 stretch, and ranked in the top five in yardage.
 Welker reached 500 receptions with the Patriots in just 70 games, an NFL record.
 Welker holds the franchise record for consecutive games with receptions, having caught a pass in every game, including the postseason, he played as a Patriot.
-As of the end of the 2021 season, Welker holds the all-time Patriots franchise record for receptions, breaking in just 79 games the record of Troy Brown, who played more than twice as many games as a Patriot (192 regular-season games).
+By the end of the 2021 season, Welker held the all-time Patriots franchise record for receptions and in just 79 games he broke Troy Brown's record, who played more than twice as many games as a Patriot (192 regular-season games).
 Welker ranks third in receiving yards behind Stanley Morgan and Rob Gronkowski.
+With New England, Welker played in two Super Bowls (XLII and XLVI), falling short to the New York Giants each time.
+His most notable season was in 2011 with the Patriots, where he played in 16 games.
+In those games he recorded an impressive stat line with 122 receptions on 172 targets and 1,569 receiving yards.
+His yards per reception average was 12.9 and he recorded 9 touchdown receptions.
+His top play from the 2011 season was the 99 yard receiving TD from Tom Brady in Week 1 vs. the Miami Dolphins.